cetinkaya-ahmet/NetCoreBasicApi/README.md

 # NetCoreBasicApi

-This repo is NET CORE Api tutorial for me.
+This repo is NET CORE Api tutorial for me and basic template of net core api.
 This api includes;
--Basic template of net core api

 	-Swagger UI